-Investment Length of Maturity Percent Allowed Bonds, notes, and other evidence of indebtedness of the United States 60 months or less 100% Bonds, notes, and other evidence of indebtedness of the Commonwealth of Virginia 60 months or less 100% Bonds, notes, and other evidence of indebtedness of any county, city, town, district, authority or other public hady of the Commonwealth of Virginia 36 months or less 100% other public body of the Commonwealth of Virginia Bonds and notes of FNMA and FHLB 36 months or less 75% Savings accounts or CD's of any bank or savings and loan association within the Commonwealth of Virginia 12 months or less 20% Money market mutual funds 13 months or less 60% Repurchase agreements 24 months or less 20% Bankers' acceptances 24 months or less 10% Prime Quality Commercial Paper (no more than 5% from one issuer) 270 days or less 35% High Quality Corporate Notes 24 months or less 50% Certificates representing ownership in treasury bond principal 24 months or less 50% LGIP N/A 100% Negotiable CD's and negotiable bank deposit notes 24 months or less 25%
+Investment Length of Maturity Percent Allowed Bonds, notes, and other evidence of indebtedness of the United States 60 months or less 100% Bonds, notes, and other evidence of indebtedness of the Commonwealth of Virginia 60 months or less 100% Bonds, notes, and other evidence of indebtedness of any county, city, town, district, authority or other public body of the Commonwealth of Virginia 36 months or less 100% Bonds and notes of FNMA and FHLB 36 months or less 75% Savings accounts or CD's of any bank or savings and loan association within the Commonwealth of Virginia 12 months or less 20% Money market mutual funds 13 months or less 60% Repurchase agreements 24 months or less 20% Bankers' acceptances 24 months or less 10% Prime Quality Commercial Paper (no more than 5% from one issuer) 270 days or less 35% High Quality Corporate Notes 24 months or less 50% Certificates representing ownership in treasury bond principal 24 months or less 50% LGIP N/A 100% Negotiable CD's and negotiable bank deposit notes 24 months or less 25%

-At June 30, 2020 and 2019, VRE had investments of \$92,911,834 and \$72,579,677, respectively, in the LGIP.
+At June 30, 2021 and 2020, VRE had investments of \$101,919,252 and \$92,911,834, respectively, in the LGIP.
 The LGIP is a professionally managed money market fund that invests in qualifying obligations and securities as permitted by Virginia statutes.
 Pursuant to Section 2.2-4605 of the Code of Virginia, the Treasury Board of the Commonwealth sponsors the LGIP and has delegated certain functions to the State Treasurer.
 The LGIP reports to the Treasury Board at the Treasury Board's regularly scheduled monthly meetings.
 VRE's investments in the LGIP are stated at amortized cost and classified as cash and cash equivalents.
 The LGIP has been assigned an "AAAm" rating by Standard & Poor's.
 The maturity of the LGIP is less than one year.

 The Commonwealth of Virginia Department of Treasury manages the VRE Insurance Trust.
 State statutes govern the portion of assets invested in the Commonwealth's pooled accounts, while the remainder is invested by an external portfolio manager.
-At June 30, 2020 and 2019, VRE had \$10,263,540 and \$10,471,870, respectively, invested in the Insurance Trust.
-In fiscal years 2020 and 2019, earnings on the Insurance Trust in the amount of \$218,621 and \$221,184, respectively, were credited to VRE.
+At June 30, 2021 and 2020, VRE had \$10,196,192 and \$10,263,540, respectively, invested in the Insurance Trust.
+In fiscal years 2021 and 2020, earnings on the Insurance Trust in the amount of \$67,921 and \$218,621, respectively, were credited to VRE.
 The Insurance Trust Fund has not been assigned a rating.